Evernote/evernote-cloud-sdk-php/Getting_Started.md

 Getting the "simple" client
 ---------------------------

+The "simple" client is a high-level wrapper on top of the "advanced" client (see below).
+It provides helper methods that hide complex stuff such as dealing with business accounts, app notebooks, etc.

 All API calls are made with the \Evernote\Client.
 Instantiate a new client object with a token and you're done.
 The token can be an oauth token or a dev token.